Algeria • UNESCO World Heritage Site

 Criterion (vii): Contains superlative natural phenomena

-Tassili n'Ajjer contains superlative natural phenomena through its spectacular "forests of rock" featuring nearly 300 natural sandstone arches, dramatic eroded formations displaying vibrant mineral colouration, and vast desert wilderness creating otherworldly landscapes where geological and cultural heritage merge in extraordinary visual spectacles.
+Tassili n'Ajjer contains superlative natural phenomena through its spectacular "forests of rock" featuring nearly 300 natural sandstone arches, dramatic eroded formations displaying vibrant mineral coloration, and vast desert wilderness creating otherworldly landscapes where geological and cultural heritage merge in extraordinary visual spectacles.

 VIII